wein.plus

 History

 Viticulture was already practised by the Celts (Gauls) before the Romans appeared here in the 2nd century.
-After a decline in the 5th century due to the Germanic invasion, it flourished again under the influence of the Roman Catholic monastic orders.
+After a decline in the 5th century due to the invasion of the Germanic tribes, it flourished again under the influence of the Roman Catholic monastic orders.
 In the 9th century, around 160 wine-growing villages are already documented.

 Voices of our members